cisca2elle/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script to display thirdline of a file duplicate the last line of a file script that deletes specific files
+a script to display thirdline of a file duplicate the last line of a file script that deletes specific files count number of directories and sub-directories in the current directory